silverstripe/silverstripe-elemental/docs/en/userguide/edit_content.md

 ## Adding blocks between existing blocks {#adding-between-blocks}

 An **Add block** button shown as a bar and plus icon can be activated by moving your cursor between blocks.
-You can select anywhere on the bar to open a block selector which will appear on the right hand side allowing you to add a block between existing blocks.
+You can select anywhere on the bar to open a block selector which will allow you to add a block between existing blocks.

 ![Adding in-page blocks](_images/adding_blocks_between_blocks.png)